 - Lower equipment purchase and operation costs

-- Complete seal of flap seams from environment
+- Complete sealing of flap seams from environment

 - Ideal for slower, less frequent case erecting